You might’ve seen the phrase below my name:

 Living with Crohn’s has taught me what it means to live in a body that sometimes betrays you — and how to find beauty in that.
 The disconnect between what is visible and what is truly felt often appears in my work.
 Not because I want illness to define me, but because it taught me to look more closely at the world and admire what’s easy to overlook.

-I often gravitate to surrealism.
-It lets me bridge the strange worlds in my mind with the beauty I observe in nature.
-Whether I’m working in oil, acrylic, clay, wood, or video, creating is how I search for meaning and connection.
 For me, art is about connection.
 If my work reflects even a small part of your own experience back to you, then it’s done its job.

 Whether I'm riding the motorcycle, smiling as hard as I can, or lying in a hospital bed (maybe smiling a little less), I try to share it all.
 As an artist, I am entirely shaped by both the good days and the hard ones.